-- If protected for other public good purposes, proposals may include donation of land for a community need such as a fire hall, school, playing field, or other community or institutional use, where an organization or government body has agreed to own and manage the parcel for that use. - d) The minimum lot size of the residential lots is sufficient to provide onsite wastewater disposal in a manner that does not degrade from the environment or water sources.
-In areas that are not within an existing community water system, the minimum lot size must also be sufficient for onsite provision of water. - b)e) Subject to Regional Growth Strategy amendment, sShared wastewater disposal and shared provision of water areis supported in the Rural Residential designation of this Plan in order to allow for smaller lot sizes residential lots and a larger protected parcel. - f) In the Rural Residential designation, single and duplex One-dwelling units is are permitted, and in the Rural designation, dwelling units may only be single per parcel. - e)g) Adjacent parcels may be considered as a single parcel for the purpose of subdivision design under this section. - 2.
-Rezoning to permit transfer of dwelling unit potential involving lands outside the Growth Containment Boundary is supported by this Plan provided the proposal does not result in more dwellings than what is permitted by this Plan or the zoning bylaw at the time the application is made and where the proposal meets the following criteriais consistent with the following.
-The parcel of land from which the dwelling unit potential is removed is referred to as the "donor parcel", and the parcel of land to which the dwelling unit potential is transferred is referred to as the "receiver parcel". - a) Donor parcels shall be in the Resource Resource Agricultural, Rural or Rural Residential land use designations. - ab) Removing or reducing development potential will benefit agriculture, ecological protection, aquifer protection, archaeological protection, or provide another public good purpose. - c) Receiver parcels shall be in the Rural and Rural Residential land use designations and only in the area eastward of Highway 19- - d) The portion of the receiver parcel to be developed should shall not be include a sensitive ecosystem, hazardous area, archaeological site, or be within a groundwater recharge areawell protection area or well capture zone for a community water system. - e) In the Rural Residential designation, the maximum number of potential dwelling units on a receiver parcel is equal to twice the number of potential dwelling units on the receiver parcel before the transfer. - f) In the Rural designation, the maximum number of potential dwelling units on a receiver parcel is equal to 1.5 times the number of potential dwelling units on the receiver parcel before the transfer. - b)g) The transfer is achieved by simultaneously amending the zoning on the donor and receiver parcels to reflect the changed subdivision potential or permitted number of units on each.
-For the donor parcel, rezoning is required to reflect the reduced number of parcels permitted. - eh) A portion of lands involved in the proposal-The donor parcel or the portion of the donor parcel with no residential development potential must be conserved in perpetuity for agricultural, forestry, environmental or ecological ecological protection, archaeological site protection, aquifer protection, or other public good purposes.
+- iii.
+If protected for other public good purposes, proposals may include donation of land for a community need such as a fire hall, school, playing field, or other community or institutional use, where an organization or government body has agreed to own and manage the parcel for that use. - d) The minimum lot size of the residential lots is sufficient to provide onsite wastewater disposal in a manner that does not degrade from the environment or water sources.
+In areas that are not within an existing community water system, the minimum lot size must also be sufficient for onsite provision of water. - e) Subject to Regional Growth Strategy amendment, shared wastewater disposal and shared provision of water are supported in the Rural Residential designation of this Plan in order to allow for smaller residential lots and a larger protected parcel. - f) In the Rural Residential designation, single and duplex dwelling units are permitted, and in the Rural designation, dwelling units may only be single. - g) Adjacent parcels may be considered as a single parcel for the purpose of subdivision design under this section. - 2.
+Rezoning to permit transfer of dwelling unit potential involving lands outside the Growth Containment Boundary is supported by this Plan provided the proposal does not result in more dwellings than what is permitted by this Plan or the zoning bylaw at the time the application is made and where the proposal is consistent with the following.
+The parcel of land from which the dwelling unit potential is removed is referred to as the "donor parcel", and the parcel of land to which the dwelling unit potential is transferred is referred to as the "receiver parcel". - a) Donor parcels shall be in the Resource Agricultural, Rural or Rural Residential land use designations. - b) Removing or reducing development potential will benefit agriculture, ecological protection, aquifer protection, archaeological protection, or provide another public good purpose. - c) Receiver parcels shall be in the Rural and Rural Residential land use designations and only in the area eastward of Highway 19 - d) The portion of the receiver parcel to be developed shall not include a sensitive ecosystem, hazardous area, archaeological site, or be within a well protection area or well capture zone for a community water system. - e) In the Rural Residential designation, the maximum number of potential dwelling units on a receiver parcel is equal to twice the number of potential dwelling units on the receiver parcel before the transfer. - f) In the Rural designation, the maximum number of potential dwelling units on a receiver parcel is equal to 1.5 times the number of potential dwelling units on the receiver parcel before the transfer. - g) The transfer is achieved by simultaneously amending the zoning on the donor and receiver parcels to reflect the changed subdivision potential or permitted number of units on each. - h) The donor parcel or the portion of the donor parcel with no residential development potential must be conserved in perpetuity for agricultural, ecological protection, archaeological site protection, aquifer protection, or other public good purpose.